info-241/info-241/prep_live_session/README.md

 # Week 1: The Importance of Experimentation

+- **Learning Objectives**: "At the end of this week's course of study, students will be able to:"
+  - Clearly describe the objectives, and operation of the course.
+This includes methods of communication; and expectations for timing and delivery of assignments.
+  - Appreciate the existance _and_ importance of causal questions in science, business, and data science applications.

 ## News articles with causal claims

 First, read the two news articles that are in the syllabus.